 It’s time to hear from the Birthday Girl – yes that would be me!

-I’ve enjoyed featuring lots of interesting people here in my series of interesting people but as today is a very special day for me, I have decided to ask myself the 10 questions I usually ask my guest hosts to answer.
+I’ve enjoyed featuring lots of interesting people in my series of interesting people but as today is a very special day for me, I have decided to ask myself the 10 questions I usually ask my guests to answer.

 Everyone has a story to tell.
 Yes, even me!

 My guest posts continued with interesting people including my friends Donna from Retirement Reflections; Louise from The Year I touched my Toes; Miriam from Out an’ About; Shaun from Clockwork Clouds and Sue from Travel Tales of Life.
 I’ve enjoyed sharing these posts on a Tuesday.

 This week it’s my turn!